 Sleep; we all need it and to not get the good quality stuff can lead to all kinds of problems.
-No wonder we want our children to get the best sleep they can so they wake up refreshed and ready for what the day throws at them.
+No wonder we think about children, young people and sleep.
+We want our children to get the best sleep they can so they wake up refreshed and ready for what the day throws at them.
 On top of that, parents need good sleep too!
 Having a child that unsettles your day or night because of sleeping habits or patterns that are out of kilter can be challenging and that’s why Rose Maxwell answers a few sleep based questions here.
 Let us know through the comments below or even use our contact form if you have any other questions.

 How much sleep does a child need and what difference does age make?

 There is no magic formula for children’s sleep but it is useful to know what the averages are: Babies sleep about 18 hours a day, preschool children sleep about 12 hours a day and Primary aged children need average of 10 hours. teenagers need 8 1/2 to 9 hours and adults 7-8 hours

 Our five year old seems to only settle in our bed.
 I don’t mind so much but it spoils my sleep and I am not sure if this is healthy?